Protect the resources at all costs

 In Quebec, many regulations also stipulate the boundaries that must be established around a water collection point to protect the ecosystem.
 Our natural resources protection practices actually exceed government standards, because we have made it our priority to preserve the rich natural heritage that the province offers.

 Our approach to sustainable production

 Although the spring is continually replenished, owing to its high recharge capacity along with the rain and snow accumulation, ESKA has set itself a mandate to respect the esker’s natural cycles by extracting only moderate amounts of water.
-Indeed, we harvest less than 1% of the source’s annual recharge.
+Indeed, we harvest between 3-5% of the source’s annual recharge.